drscotthawley/devblog4/_posts/2020-07-01-Citations-Via-Bibtex.md

 search_exclude: false
 ---

+*N.B.: The following was created as a Markdown file in `_posts/`.
+For Jupyter notebooks, the same things apply; one simply enters the Liquid codes into Markdown cells.
+[Quick Jupyter example.](https://drscotthawley.github.io/devblog4/jupyter/2020/07/01/BibTeX-Check-For-Jupyter.html)*

 ## How to Cite

 For demonstration purposes, I'll take the liberty of citing a couple of my recent papers, namely the first SignalTrain paper{% cite signaltrain %} and the new one by Billy Mitchell{% cite billy_signaltrain2 %}.
 Instead of using the LaTeX format of {% raw %}\cite{ \<whatever> }{% endraw %}, I use the Liquid format of {% raw  %}{% cite \<whatever> %}{% endraw %}.